Raghib syndrome: Impact of cyanosis on a cellular level

 Essentially, the main symptoms making this disease dangerous are a result of a lack of oxygen reaching vital tissues, muscles, and organs.
 Cyanosis is typically classified as having 85% or less oxygen saturation in your bloodstream.
 Typically your blood oxygen saturation levels should fall around 95% or higher.
 Oxygen is used in a number of biological processes throughout your body.
 Perhaps the most vital of these processes is cellular respiration.
 Cells take molecules of glucose and convert them to chemical energy in the form of adenosine triphosphate (ATP).
 During glycolysis, a single molecule of glucose is broken down into two molecules of pyruvate.
-Pyruvate is then converted into to acetyl-coenzyme A (acetyl-CoA).
+Pyruvate is then converted into acetyl-coenzyme A (acetyl-CoA).
 The Citric acid cycle then takes acetyl-CoA and through a series of reactions generates molecules of NADH and FADH2 that are used in the electron transport chain.

 The electron transport chain uses NADH and FADH2 to form a proton gradient in the mitochondria that will be used generate ATP.
 Oxygen comes into play in complex IV of the electron transport chain.
 Oxygen is considered the final electron acceptor in this process.
 Essentially, complex IV accepts electrons from cytochrome c, one at a time, and then donates them to oxygen in order to form water.
 During this process, two hydrogen protons are transported into the inter-membrane space of the mitochondria.
 Therefore, oxygen is a vital part of generating energy for cells.